The Baptistery of San Giovanni in Fonte

 *The photo is a cropped version of a photo credited to Giusy Mennillo.
 I have not obtained permission to reproduce it because I have been unable to contact the copyright holder.
 I will keep trying and will gladly remedy that situation if someone provides me with information, or I will remove the photo upon request.

-to main index to art portal to archaeology portal to Ancient World portal
+to art portal to Ancient World portal